Candy Chromatography: What Makes Those Colors?

 Draw a pencil line 1 cm from the edge of each strip of paper, as shown in Figure 3 below.

-- This will be the origin line.
+- This will be the origin line or baseline.

 - You will spot the candy color for each strip right on this line, as shown in Figure 3.